 Medical care by IKA-approved practitioners is generally free, although patients are required to pay a fee for all prescribed medicines.
 Unfortunately, the cover is not as comprehensive as it used to be and it is common to take out a private health insurance policy as gap cover.
 Furthermore, social healthcare, as with other bureaucratic procedures in Greece, is a fairly complicated issue for outsiders and it is suggested that expats research this very carefully.

 Pharmacies in Greece

 Pharmacies in Greece are normally marked by a green cross.
 They are widely available, especially in larger cities, and are generally a reliable first line of defence against illness.
 Many Greek pharmacists will speak English and are capable diagnosticians who may save expats a trip to the doctor.

-In cities such as Thessaloniki, medication is easily accessible although more specialised forms may only be available from hospitals.
-Expats who contribute to IKA generally receive a percentage off of the cost of prescription medication, and patients go to an IKA-approved doctor, who provides them with a prescription that is then taken to a pharmacy.
+Expats who contribute to IKA generally receive a percentage off of the cost of prescription medication if an IKA-approved doctor provides them with a prescription that is then taken to a pharmacy.

 Public ambulances are widely available in larger cities, but access may be restricted on some islands and rural areas.
 In these cases, private ambulances, helicopters and taxis may be legitimate alternatives depending on the situation.